-Wood is an important natural resource in New Zealand, and the country has a significant forestry industry.
-New Zealand’s forests are primarily made up of pine trees, which were planted for commercial purposes in the mid-20th century.
+Timber in New Zealand is cut wood pieces.
+Wood is a valuable natural resource in New Zealand.
+The country has a significant forestry industry system.
+New Zealand’s forests are mostly made up of pine trees planted in the mid-20th century.

 The forestry industry contributes significantly to the New Zealand economy, with wood and paper exports valued at over NZD 6 billion in 2020.
 The industry employs around 20,000 people and is a major source of income for many rural communities.

-In addition to its use in the forestry industry, wood is also used in construction and as a fuel source.
+In addition to its use in the forestry industry, wood is also used in construction and architecture and as a source of fuel.
 Wood-fired boilers and furnaces are commonly used in New Zealand homes and businesses, particularly in rural areas where there may be limited access to other fuel sources.

 Buy timber in New Zealand